Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Introduction

-To eliminate the need for the feedback (and so its associated overhead and delay), there are several studies that aim to infer DL channel by observing UL channel in FDD systems.
-DL-CSI estimation methods in \cite{almosa2017downlink, palleit2011prediction, pedersen1999joint} are based on the assumption that the difference between dominant angle of arrival (AOA) in UL and dominant angle of departure (AOD) in DL is small and directional properties of UL and DL are correlated.
-For example, \cite{hugl2002spatial} through a great deal of measurements shows that with probability of about 81 percent, this difference in smaller than 4.5 degrees.
-Therefore, by having dominant AOA in UL, the dominant AOD in DL can be obtained and used for purposes like beamforming.
+To eliminate the need for the feedback (and so its associated overhead and delay), there are several studies that aim to infer the DL channel by observing the UL channel in FDD systems.
+DL-CSI estimation methods in \cite{almosa2017downlink, palleit2011prediction, pedersen1999joint} are based on the assumption that the difference between the dominant angle of arrival (AOA) in UL and the dominant angle of departure (AOD) in DL is small and directional properties of UL and DL are correlated.
+For example, a great deal of measurements have shown that with probability of about 81 percent, this difference is smaller than 4.5 degrees \cite{hugl2002spatial}.
+Therefore, by having the dominant AOA in UL, the dominant AOD in DL can be obtained and used for purposes like beamforming.

-References \cite{esswie2017novel,xie2018channel,decurninge2015channel,aste1998downlink} are based on covariance matrix due to channel matrix slow variations.
+Some works \cite{esswie2017novel,xie2018channel,decurninge2015channel,aste1998downlink} are based on covariance matrix due to channel matrix slow variations.
 In \cite{esswie2017novel} a transformation matrix is used to convert UL covariance matrix to DL covariance matrix. \cite{decurninge2015channel} is based on the concept of dictionary learning and it has two phases: training and exploitation.
-In training phase, they make a dictionary with corresponding DL and UL covariance matrices (by changing user location, they have constructed the dataset of different input and output pairs). {{In exploitation phase, by observing UL covariance matrix, DL covariance matrix is constructed by interpolation of stored dictionary with various methods.}}
+In the training phase, they make a dictionary with corresponding DL and UL covariance matrices (by changing user location, they have constructed the dataset of different input and output pairs). {{In the exploitation phase, by observing the UL covariance matrix, DL covariance matrix is constructed by interpolation of stored dictionary with various methods.}}

-In \cite{vasisht2016eliminating,hu2017channel,han2018efficient} by taking into account multipath structure of the channel, they extract paths of signal independent of frequency and hence can infer channel response in any desired frequency band.
-For example, in \cite{vasisht2016eliminating}, the authors consider 4 parameters for every path (path attenuation, path length, an independent phase shift for modeling reflection and angle of arrival of path) and then they have tried to estimate these parameters using the UL-CSI.
-The resulted model, is then used for prediction of the DL-CSI.
+In \cite{vasisht2016eliminating,hu2017channel,han2018efficient} by taking into account the multipath structure of the channel, they extract the paths of the signal independent of frequency and hence can infer channel response in any desired frequency band.
+For example, in \cite{vasisht2016eliminating}, the authors consider four parameters for every path (path attenuation, path length, an independent phase shift for modeling reflection, and angle of arrival of the path).
+Then, they try to estimate these parameters using the UL-CSI.
+The resulting model is then used for the prediction of the DL-CSI.